-Juvenile Justice and Probation of Offenders Act are combined with the study of Criminal Procedure.
+Juvenile Justice and Probation of Offenders Ast are combined with the study of Criminal Procedure.
 These topics also do have their roots in Criminal Procedure.
-The rutiries under their head are intended to render an essential grasp of the areas.
+The rultrics under their head are intended to render an essential grasp of the areas.

 - (a) i.
 Definition (sec-2)

 - ii.
 Constitution of Courts (sec 6-25)

-- (b) i.
-Power of Courts (sec 26-36)
+- by Power of Courts (see 26-36) and the arm

-- ii.
-Arrest of Persons (41-60)
+- Arrest of Persons (41-60) and the second of the Arrest of Persons (41-60) and the second of the seco